taeyo/AzureDev/AzureSQLDBVerticallyScale/README.md

 You can also check the script on [https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content](https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-e957354f#content) but, unfortunately It seems to not be working well on current Azure portal(V2).

+It might be not the best script but will work.

 ```powershell
 workflow Set-AzureRmSqlDatabaseTier
 {